Documents and Files Accessibility

-DOJ Title II of the Americans with Disabilities Act (ADA) standards require all uploaded documents to be fully accessible.
-Follow this workflow to ensure your PDFs can be read by everyone.
+DOJ Title II of the Americans with Disabilities Act (ADA) standards require all digital content and uploaded files to be fully accessible.
+Whether you are sharing a spreadsheet, a presentation, or a report, follow these workflows to ensure your documents can be read and navigated by everyone.

 The Four Requirements of Accessibility